A Thumbnail History of the Club

 Performers and Guests

 It would perhaps be unfair to mention any of our regular or occasional performers here because there are so many and it would be wrong to leave any out.
 However, we also encourage new visitors to “have a go” if they should want to.
 And although the atmosphere has always been relaxed, when performers are doing their bit, the audience gives them full and quiet attention.

 Every couple of months a professional singer or instrumentalist visits us, and it can be a great inspiration to the members to see these seasoned performers close up.

 Past professional guest artists have included Kieran Halpin, Merry Hell, Nick Harper, Helen Watson, Mike Silver, Ken Nichol, Lindisfarne’s Rod Clements, and Phil Bates of ELO 2 fame.

-We’ve also been lucky enough to attract impromptu appearances by professional artists who have just turned up out of the blue and mingled with the regular crowd.
-So recently we’ve been entertained by Phil Cool, and also the incredibly talented, world renowned jazz guitarist Gary Potter.
+We’ve also been lucky enough, over the years, to attract impromptu appearances by professional artists who have just turned up out of the blue and mingled with the regular crowd.
+So recently we’ve been entertained by Phil Cool, and also the incredibly talented, world-renowned jazz guitarist Gary Potter.